Lumi-supercomputer/lumi-userguide/docs/computing/softwarestacks.md

     are meant for storing large files and not for accessing thousands of small files.
 As Python and R store their packages precisely that way, performance (and certainly installation performance) can be very poor on systems like LUMI.

-We are working on a solution by offering Python and R in prebuilt and properly optimized containers.
-Python and R packages downloaded as binaries will often not be properly optimised for LUMI and may not be compatible with the system, though customised containers may be able to deal with some of the incompatibilities.
+    For Python we offer [Container Wrapper][containerwrapper] (module ``lumi-container-wrapper``) which can be used to install packages on top of the ``cray-python`` module using ``pip``, or to create a Conda installation.
+    Note that packages that cone that way as binaries may not be properly optimized for the hardware of LUMI, and it is rather likely that MPI libraries installed that way will not function well on LUMI.

 ??? info "Installing software with Conda"
     Installing software through Conda should be the method of last resort on